coreyholt/sPRuce/README.md

 **sPRuce takes a fasta file of 18S rRNA gene sequences and creates a phylogenetic tree based on PR2 data.**

 _sPRuce requires BLAST, seqkit, mafft, trimal, FastTree and IQTree to be installed.
-It also requires the R packages devtools, pr2database, tidyverse, Biostrings, castor, RColorBrewer, BiocManager, treeio and ggtree (which are all automatically installed if needed)_
+It also requires the R packages devtools, pr2database, tidyverse, Biostrings, castor, RColorBrewer, BiocManager, treeio and ggtree_

-sPRuce should either be run in the directory containing all sPRuce scripts or instead with the -d parameter pointing to that directory.
+Be sure to add the directory containing all sPRruce scripts to your PATH before starting.

 ```
-conda activate sPRuce
-bash /path_to_sPRruce_scripts/sPRuce.sh -q <query_fasta> -t <n_threads> [-s <tree_size>] [-o <outgroup>] [-m <tree_model>] -p prefix [-d <script_dir>]
+sPRuce.sh -q <query_fasta> -t <n_threads> [-s <tree_size>] [-o <outgroup>] [-m <tree_model>] -p prefix
 ```
 [optional parameters]
 ## Options